-BlackBerry Q10 confirmed to be launching on T-MobileAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry Q10 confirmed to be launching on T-MobileAlex Wagner - Editorial Director of News and Content

 Well, that didn't take long.
 Less than 24 hours after a report claimed that T-Mobile will be offering the BlackBerry Q10 in the U.S., the magenta operator has come forward to confirm that yes, it will indeed sell BlackBerry's new QWERTY-clad smartphone.
 As it did with the Z10, it looks like T-Mobile will be giving its business customers the first crack at the Q10, saying that those users will be able to register for more information on the T-Mo Q10 starting April 29.
 Big Magenta says that it'll share more availability details at a later date.

 The BlackBerry Q10 touts a 3.1-inch 720x720 Super AMOLED touchscreen, 1.5GHz dual-core processor, 8-megapixel rear and 2-megapixel front cameras, 16GB of built-in storage, a microSD card slot, NFC support and support for T-Mobile's 4G LTE network, which is currently live in seven U.S. cities.
 Oh, and the Q10 is also the first BlackBerry 10 smartphone with a physical keyboard, a fact that's likely kept many of the BlackBerry faithful from upgrading to BB10 and the full-touch Z10.